Ntare22/MyDiary-Andela/README.md

 # MyDiary-Andela
-Welcome back to your account.
-Put down their thoughts and feelings.
+MyDiary is an online journal where users can pen down their thoughts and feelings..